MitocGroup/www/views/blog/posts/2016/10/blue-green-deployments-for-serverless-powered-applications-on-aws.md

 ### Serverless Architecture on AWS

-Before we dive into the details of the blue-green deployment process for serverless powered applications, it’s vital to point out the architecture of a typical web application that uses serverless computing from AWS (as shown in the picture below, as well as described in [this blogpost](https://www.mitocgroup.com/blog/building-enterprise-level-web-applications-on-aws-lambda-with-the-deep-framework)).
+Before we dive into the details of the blue-green deployment process for serverless powered applications, it's vital to point out the architecture of a typical web application that uses serverless computing from AWS (as shown in the picture below, as well as described in [this blogpost](https://www.mitocgroup.com/blog/building-enterprise-level-web-applications-on-aws-lambda-with-the-deep-framework)).

 <div class="img-post-left">
     <img src="https://miro.medium.com/max/3968/1*obn8oKjcqkJJUIZ2bB59xg.png" alt="lambda-deep-framework" />